anshumanv/crazy-canvas/README.md

 ### Todo
 * Add button to clear screen.
 * Add other overlap effects.
-* Add a color pallete (in case random colours are annoying).
+* Add a color palette (random colours could be annoying for some users).
 * Add other brush effects in a button group.